paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-141-miscellaneous-procurement-provisions.md

 ### Statutory Notes

 Section, added Pub.
 L. 85–861, § 1(45), Sept.
 2, 1958, 72 Stat.
-1458, related to procurement of table and kitchen equipment for officers’ quarters: limitation on.
+1458, related to limitation on procurement of table and kitchen equipment for officers’ quarters.

 <a id="section-2388"></a>